Skip to main content

 Advance HE membership packages give you access to world-leading services, supporting you reach your institutional goals when working with Australasia.

-Advance HE has a dedicated membership team, Ian Hall and Jenny Tester, that works closely with our 30 member institutions in Australia, New Zealand and Fiji.
-We are committed to supporting you through these difficult times, and this flyer illustrates some of our work over the past year and for the forthcoming year.
+Advance HE has a dedicated Head of Partnerships, Fiona Whittenbury that works closely with our 30 member institutions in Australia, New Zealand and Fiji.
+We are committed to supporting you and this flyer illustrates some of our work over the past year and for the forthcoming year.

 Advance HE convenes the Australasia Strategic Advisory Board (ASAB) three times a year which comprises senior representatives from our members in Australasia.
-The group is chaired by Professor Kylie Readman of Murdoch University and shapes our activity in the region, and inputs into Advance HE’s governance and operations.
+The group comprises senior representatives of Advance HE Members and partners across Australasia and shapes our activity.

 Contact your Membership Team

-If you would like to speak your dedicated Membership Team for Australasia, Ian Hall and Jenny Tester, please click the link below.
+If you would like to speak your dedicated Membership contact, Fiona Whittenbury.

 Buff line